stefan52a/care-by-circles/README.md

 ![Alt text](READMEImages/Transaction.jpg?raw=true "Transaction in context")

+Because Circle tokens are fungible and airdropped Circle tokens are "earned" when creating your first Circle instance, the Circle tokens can also be used to include new members in a Circle you are part of buit is started by another user.

 ## Usage ##
 1. Setup a BTC regtest server with junderw who maintains an image of a Dockerfile as junderw/bitcoinjs-regtest-server on Docker Hub.